Enigma-IIITS/Push-Down-Chain/README.md

 # Push Down - Chain
 **Owner** : [Hruthik0x](https:/github.com/hruthik0x)

+This is a heap implementation, built as an attempt to use linked list structure in heap while working as fast as an array implementation of heap.<br>
+Objective : Build a heap implementation that is as fast as array implementation, along with the ability to work in fragmented memory environments.

 Run this to see benchmarks :

     `g++ benchmark.cpp heap.c utility.c arrayHeap.h -o a.out && ./a.out`